ralfbiedert/openh264-rs/openh264/README.md

 - **Can I get a performance boost?**

-  Make sure you have the command `nasm` somewhere in your PATH for your current platform (should be a single, standalone executable you don't even need to install).
-If found by `build.rs` it should be used automatically for an up to 3x speed boost.
+  - Make sure you have the command `nasm` somewhere in your PATH for your current platform (should be a single, standalone executable you don't even need to install).
+If found by `build.rs` it should be used automatically for an up to 3x speed boost for encoding / decoding.
+  - Also compile your project with `target-cpu=native` for a 3x speed boost for YUV-to-RGB conversion (e.g., check our `.cargo/config.toml` how you can easily do that for your project.
+Note this only works if you are an application, not a library wrapping us).

 - **Decoder::decode() returned an error, is this a bug?**